lakurdinawebsite/lakurdinaarticles.github.io/content/stories/George.md

 slug:
 type:
 url:
-article: true
+story: true
 categories:
   - All Content
-  - Articles
+  - Stories
 tags:
-  - Untagged
+  - Spring
+  - In the Time of the Fox
 authors:
   - Goldilocks
 featureImage: ""